Arriving in Tarifa

 Before I could dive into the fun, there was the small matter of check-in.
 With the roads closed for the festival, I had to park a few streets away and make several luggage runs through the crowd with Roly trotting the streets like he already owned the place.
 Once everything was inside the airbnb, I moved the car to Citi Parking (five minutes away), and returned to join the party.

-The streets were alive wirh music drifting between cafés, bars, restaurants and laughter spilling from every corner.
+The streets were alive with music drifting between cafés, bars, restaurants and laughter spilling from every corner.
 I wandered through the stalls, watching locals dance and chat, wine in hand and not a care in the world.
-Still a little tender from my night out in La Rochelle the evening before, I decided to take it slow.
-I grabbed a baguette from Boulangerie Au Pétrin Moissagais, wandered past the overflowing bars of Chartrons, and ended the night with a slow walk home.
+Still hungover from my night out in La Rochelle the evening before, I soaked up the vibes.
+I grabbed a baguette from a nearby bakery Boulangerie Au Pétrin Moissagais, and wandered through the overflowing streets of Chartrons.

 Sunday.
 Riverfront Mornings & Festival Vibes